Autumnpai/python_work/README.md

-## "try it yourself" in Python Crash Course.
+## "try it yourself" in "Python Crash Course" by Eric Matthes.
+## all by myself, not pulled from others.